jackbdr/Pacman-/README.md

   // * make each messSq have a certain class so zooman or lions can move into them messSqs.forEach(sq => sq.classList.add('moveable'))
 ```
+Below is the start of the function "zoomanMovement".
+The rest of the function controls collision detection but I will focus on this in the next section.
+Displayed here is the logic which allows the player to move around "moveable" squares with the arrow keys.
+The logic checks to see whether the square that the player is trying to move into contains the class "moveable".
+If it does, then the player will move and if not, the player's position will stay the same.
+Also, please see the last two "else ifs" of this code block.
+This is the logic which allows the player to go off one side of the board and appear again on the opposite side.
 ```ruby
   function zoomanMovement(event) {
     const key = event.keyCode
     const left = 37
     const right = 39